Spiritual Meaning of Halloween and Christianity

 Whichever way you choose to celebrate (or not) Halloween, do so like you mean it.
 Every breath we take on this earth can be an eternal reverb into life or death.
 Let’s be careful not to be legalistic and drive people away from church.
 As my friend Debbie said, let’s be intentional.
 I guess the real question remains, “How can I be the salt and light of the earth on October 31st?
 In what ways can I be an effective witness of the redeeming Good News of Jesus Christ?”

-Whichever way you choose to go about it, whatever you believe is best, focus on that.
-Avoid criticizing the brothers and sisters who celebrate (or not) in a way that is not what you believe to be best.
+Whatever you do, avoid criticizing the brothers and sisters who celebrate (or not) in a way that is not what you believe to be best.
 If you really must say something, ask questions, listen, be willing to learn and understand.
 Perhaps you will build a relationship that will allow you to help that person.
 Win a relationship, not an argument.
-Don’t ignore the day.
+Don’t just ignore the day.
 Pray.
-Be a light.
-Be on the lookout.
+Be a light!